yapyeeqiang/yapyeeqiang/README.md

 ### Hi there, I'm [Yap Yee Qiang][website] 👋

-A passionate Full-Stack Developer and also a Math Teacher.
-My goal is to share knowledge and education to everyone in the World.
+A passionate Full-Stack Developer and an Educator.
+My goal is to share my knowledge and lead more people into coding!

-## I'm a Developer and Teacher!!
+## I'm a Techie!!

 - 🌱  I’m currently learning everything 🤣
 - 👯  I’m looking to collaborate with other developers